nevermore3d/Nevermore_Micro/README.md

 ## BOM (V5)

 - 2x 5015 blowers (rating above 200Pa / 20mmH2O / 1 inH2O)
   - Sunon Maglev MF5015VX (high speed version, 6000 rpm.
 NOTE: There are A LOT of fake sunons out there, even from usually reputable sources.
 Blantant examples include 24V versions.
-Also, Sunon does not officially reecommend PWM:ing this fan, so while its still perfectly doable it can have unintended consequences later on)
+Also, Sunon does not officially reecommend PWM:ing this fan, so while its still perfectly doable it can have unintended consequences later on) (There is no 24V version for this fan only comes in 12 V)
-  - GDStime 6000rpm Dual Ball bearing on Aliexpress
+  - GDStime 6000rpm Dual Ball bearing on Aliexpress (This is 12V rated fans)
-  - Delta BFB0524HH
+  - Delta BFB0524HH (This is 24V rated fans)
   - Avoid mechatronics fans for this purpose.
 - 5x M3x0.5mm Heatset inserts (standard voron issue)
   - 2 for seating plenum to base